THE BOISE RIVER

 The Boise River Enhancement Plan is our primary enhancement tool – we use it to guide and prioritize projects.

 The Boise River Enhancement Plan is a community-generated, informative, forward-looking Plan to improve water quality, aquatic and riparian habitat and stream channel function from Lucky Peak Dam to the Snake River.
 It’s a bird’s eye view of the current health of the river and a proposal to work cooperatively to enhance the ecosystem.

 Download the plan: Boise River Enhancement Plan (pdf)

 The Enhancement Plan was developed through an extensive literature review.

 The Lower Boise River Watershed is located in the northwestern part of the Snake River Plain, encompassing 836,876 acres of rangeland, forest, agricultural and urban landscapes.
 The watershed most prominently features the Lower Boise River, which flows 64 miles northwesterly from Lucky Peak Dam southeast of Boise to its confluence with the Snake River west of Parma.

 BREN’s mission is to guide and promote enhancement of the Boise River through collaborative efforts.
-Check out our news feed for the latest updates on our activities and projects!
+Check out our BREN Blog for the latest updates on our activities and projects!